vietdang7/web-dev-useful-resources/README.md

 - [Coding Addict](https://www.youtube.com/channel/UCMZFwxv5l-XtKi693qMJptA)

 ## Contribution
-If you want to make contribution for this project, feel free to `fork` this project and make `pull request` 🙏🏻
+If you want to make contribution for this project, feel free to `fork` this project and make `pull request`.
+Thanks 🙏🏻

 ## License